 They feed on a combination of zooplankton, aquatic insects, and plant material in the wild .

 Goldfish need a higher carbohydrate and lower protein diet compared to other aquarium fish.
-So it’s important that any product you provide them with is specifically labeled as goldfish food.
+So it’s important that any food is specifically labeled as goldfish food.
+And remember to store it away safely to stop other pets like your dog eating your fish food!

 A high-quality sinking-based pellet is best.
 They have the required levels of carbohydrate and protein, along with lower levels of fiber.